Continuing with Technical SEO

 How do I find broken links on my website?

-There are a number of tools which can be used to find broken links on a website.
+There are a number of tools that can be used to find broken links on a website.
 Google Search Console (GSC) or Bing Webmaster Tools, if linked to your site, are a good place to start.
 These are both free tools and let you see how search engines see your site.
 They also provide a wealth of other information.

 Other tools do exist that are free, but you could also look at paid tools.
 If you are looking for additional insight that covers more than just broken links, SEMRush, Ahrefs and Moz are some of the more popular tools.